-The Levels of HRSN & SDH Integration Framework("Framework") is an eight-page document that draws on HealthBegins' direct experience in the field and the evolving traditional and gray literature.
+The Upstream Integration Continuum (formerly known as the Levels of HRSN & SDH Integration Framework) is an eight-page document that draws on HealthBegins' direct experience in the field and the evolving traditional and gray literature.
 Most notably, it adapts a taxonomy developed in 2013 by SAMHSA-HRSA Center for Integrated Health Solutions to describe levels of behavioral health integration in primary care.[1]
-After reviewing the Glossary of Upstream Terms and Discussion Guide, partners can then use this Framework to apply these terms in the context of their own settings to clarify shared goals, priorities, and approaches to health and social services.
+After reviewing the Glossary of Upstream Terms and Discussion Guide, partners can then use this framework to apply these terms in the context of their own settings to clarify shared goals, priorities, and approaches to integrating services and advancing health equity.

 This practical six level framework begins with coordination and moves through increasing levels of collaboration and integration.
 By implication, the numbering of levels suggests that the higher the level of integration, the more potential for positive impact on health for defined populations and, more broadly, whole communities.
-The goal of the Framework is to provide healthcare, social service, and public health stakeholders with clarity, increase the precision of their communication, and accelerate practice and system redesign related to HRSN and SDH integration.
+The goal of the framework is to provide healthcare, social service, and public health stakeholders with clarity, increase the precision of their communication, and accelerate practice and system redesign and integration related to the social and structural drivers of health equity.
 To download a free complete copy of the Integration Framework, please visit www.healthbegins.org